csobrien90/obrien-trombone/README.md

-# Javascript: 30 projects in 30 days
+# Chad O'Brien Web Site

-This is a website to feature the projects I am making as a part of the 30 day JS challenge on https://javascript30.com/
+This website is my landing page as a freelance musician, front end web designer, and activist.
+This site also serves as my final project for the Code Louisville Front End Web Development class.